elvis-epx/LoRaMaDoR/README.md

 The implementation is a work in progress, and more documentation will be added as time permits.

-# Terminal (CLI) usage
+# Console and command-line interface (CLI)

-Set the speed to 115200bps, connect to Arduino's serial port using the terminal software of your choice (screen, minicom, etc.), and start chatting!
+Use the terminal software of your choice (screen, minicom, etc.) to connect to Arduino serial port.
+Set the speed to 115200bps and disable RTS/CTS handshaking if necessary.

+Alternatively, you can operate the console wirelessly using any Telnet client e.g. PuTTY.
+Just fill in your Wi-Fi configuration (details further down this document).

 Users can use the protocol almost directly, with a "hands on" sensation, the implementation fills in the red tape to generate a valid packet.